-I got ma brand spanky new sign with me so now every dog gone person will know where to find ma photos (or at least they would if the thing didn’t keep blowin’ all o’er the place) cos it’s a gosh darned cryin’ shame when folks don’t get to see tharselves in action.
+I got ma brand spanky new sign with me so now every dog gone person will know where to find ma photos (or at least they would if the thang didn’t keep blowin’ all o’er the place) cos it’s a gosh darned cryin’ shame when folks don’t get to see tharselves in action.
 Continue reading “The COW-boy ‘tographer Shoots Gaelforce West 2017”

 Winter is death.
 Leaves flutter from trees leaving the skeletal branches as exposed and bare as a body without flesh.
 Summer’s aromas have left the air and the once green leaves turn to a brown mush underfoot.
 (All marathon photos are in albums here.)
 Continue reading “A Winter’s Tale at Ballina’s Belleek Woods Trail Marathon 2016”